cosinekitty/astronomy/source/js/README.md

      <a href="https://en.wikipedia.org/wiki/Equinox_(celestial_coordinates)">equinox</a> and
      increases in the same direction the Earth orbits the Sun.
      The returned value is always in the range [0, 360).
+**Brief**: Calculates heliocentric ecliptic longitude based on the J2000 equinox.

 | Param | Type | Description |
 | --- | --- | --- |